wp-plugins/voter-plugin/readme.txt

 	new option(after version:2.2.2) name is "display" and value may be title/image/titleimage -- default is "title"

+New option added after version : 2.2.5 =======
+[voter_plugin_top_voted type=post num=5 cats=6,7,8]

+To display top voted of specific category "type" & "cats" both should added in shortcode otherwise it will not work.

+where "cats" is category id related to "post" like you can add category id for products and other post type and taxonomy....

+eg : [voter_plugin_top_voted type=products num=5 cats=200,195,220]
+where cats=200,195,220 -- is the category ID of products

 <h4>Voting Shotcode</h4>
 The shortcode which can be added in any post,product,page or cutom post type content.
 `Get shortcode examples ::<br />